neonmik/Wave-Machine-Firmware/README.md

     + Proven hardware functions (Pots, LEDs, Keys, Audio)
         + USB-MIDI
-            + Improved the handling of USB-MIDI notes and there update calls.
+            + Improved the handling of USB-MIDI notes and there Update calls.
             + Finally added and tested
         + EEPROM
             + Improved Save handling, moved code preset saving code into here to make the UI more friendly:- Rewrite lower storgae code to use PRESET struct instead of breaking it down into bytes (was for an issue due to page size I believe)